Minh6019/challenge-sentiment-analysis/README.md

 # Future work
-- Make an API that accepts a hashtag in the route `/predict`.
+- Make an API-Web Server that accepts a hashtag in the route `/predict`.

 # Contributors